IUCN NL Privacy statement

-At IUCN NL we value the protection of personal data.
-We are therefore extremely careful with your data.
+At the IUCN National Committee of the Netherlands Foundation (hereafter: IUCN NL), we greatly value the protection of personal data.
+We therefore handle your data with extreme care.
 Naturally, we comply with the applicable laws and regulations, including the General Data Protection Regulation (GDPR).
-This privacy policy states exactly what you can expect from us.
+This privacy policy explains what to expect from us.

 Personal data